 - Have significant investment positions in stocks, bonds, and real estate

-With this background information, I believe 2018 will be the last year of “easy money,” where assets remain relatively stable as they track historical returns.
-Let’s discuss each asset class in a little more detail.
+With this background information, I believe 2018 will be the last year of good times where assets remain relatively stable as they track historical returns.
+Let’s discuss the best investment opportunity for this year and each asset class in a little more detail.

 According to the U.S. Small Business Administration, small businesses account for 48% of national employment.
 In number, they represent 99.7% of all businesses in the country.
 In other words, it is the guy with the plumbing store or the gal with the digital online marketing agency who make up the heart and muscles of the American economy.

 Based on my interactions with other small business owners, everyone I’ve talked to is extremely excited about lower taxes and potentially less red tape.
 It’s really less regulation that most owners are looking forward to, and not so much the 20% deduction of qualified small business income.

 As business owners, we hardly EVER feel the government is on our side because we’ve got to: 1) pay license fees, 2) pay special small business taxes, 3) pay both sides of the FICA tax, 4) pay an accountant to figure out our more complicated taxes, 5) wonder why we can’t collect unemployment after our business goes under, and much more.

 With the passage of the new tax plan, there is finally hope the government is now on our side.
 Having a tailwind feels so much nicer than facing a headwind while climbing a hill – which is often what running a business feels like.
 As a result, I believe there will be a natural inclination to reinvest in our respective businesses and ultimately grow revenue.
 Higher revenue growth equals higher profits and higher company valuations.

 Publicly traded companies are just a larger reflection of privately owned small businesses.
 And I think the mood in the boardroom is as bullish as ever with a 21% permanent corporate tax rate.